veddd01/Human-Activity-Recognition-HAR/README.md

-# Human-Activity-Recognition-HAR
-A project on Human Activity Recognition using mobile sensor data and machine learning models like SVM, KNN, CNN, and LSTM.

 # Human Activity Recognition (HAR)

 This project demonstrates Human Activity Recognition using mobile sensor data, including accelerometer, gyroscope, and magnetometer inputs.